Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Dataset Requirement Verification Validation

-Verification and validation are essential for ensuring the safety, reliability, and trustworthiness of AI-based systems in road vehicles.
-ISO/PAS 8800 defines verification as confirmation, through the provision of objective evidence, that specified requirements have been fulfilled.
-Also, ISO/PAS 8800 describes validation as confirmation, through the provision of objective evidence, that the requirements for a specific intended use or application have been fulfilled. \\ In the context of AI systems, it is important to verify that the AI system fulfills its safety requirements.
+In the context of AI systems, it is important to verify that the AI system fulfills its safety requirements.
 Validation should ensure that the safety requirements allocated to the AI system are met when it is integrated into the encompassing system.
-Safety analysis, performed using the methods mentioned in Section VII, can help identify additional verification criteria to be applied during dataset validation. \\
+Safety analysis, performed using the methods mentioned in Section~\ref{sec:Methods} can help identify additional verification criteria to be applied during dataset validation. \\

 These verification criteria can be used as a measure to avoid or prevent certain potential failure modes.
-Table \ref{table:VandV} talks about the test methods which can be used for Verification and validation of dataset.
-These test methods are explained in detail with one requirement each for each test method in the following subsections.\\
+Table \ref{table:VandV} talks about the test methods which can be used for verification and validation of dataset.
+These test methods are explained in detail with one requirement each for each test method in the following:\\

-\subsection{Test Method - Analysis of requirements}
+\subsubsection{Test Method - Analysis of requirements}

 The purpose of this method is to verify the completeness, correctness, consistency and testability of the requirement.
 Analysing requirements lays the groundwork for creating effective test cases.
 By thoroughly understanding what the system should do, testers can identify the appropriate inputs, predict the expected results, and focus on verifying key functionalities.
-Analysis of dataset requirement starts by collecting reviewers comments about the listed requirements to decide whether the requirements are unambiguous, comprehensible, atomic(singular), internally consistent, feasible, verifiable etc. as per ISO 26262-8.
-For example, following Technical safety Requirement (TSR) is considered as a proper dataset requirement.\\
+Analysis of dataset requirement starts by collecting reviewers comments about the listed requirements to decide whether the requirements are unambiguous, comprehensible, atomic(singular), internally consistent, feasible, verifiable, etc., as per ISO 26262-8.
+We have considered DSR-01 (DSR - dataset Requirement) as an example for 'analysis of requirements' test method.\\

-\begin{itemize} \item TSR 01: The real world test dataset shall include at least “2200” number of frames.\\ \end{itemize} Reviewers also check if this TSR has traceability to FSR (Functional Safety Requirement ) and SSR (Software Safety Requirements).
+\begin{itemize} \item DSR 01: The real world test dataset shall include at least “2200” number of frames.\\ \end{itemize} Verification reviewers also check if this DSR has upstream traceability to ASR (AI System Requirement) and DSDR (Dataset Design Requirement) as per ISO PAS 8800.

-\subsection{Test Method - Generation and analysis of equivalence classes}
+\subsubsection{Test Method - Generation and analysis of equivalence classes}